Jerry Lewis plays both straight man and clown at Cannes festival

 Lewis once stirred controversy by commenting that he did not find female comedians funny and he stood by this at Cannes despite coming under attack for this view over the years.

 “I cannot sit and watch a lady diminish her qualities to the lowest common denominator,” he said.
-“My favourite female comedians?
+“My favorite female comedians?
 Cary Grant and Burt Reynolds.”
-(Editing by Sonya Hepinstall)